 (Adds futures, company items)

-Oct 12 (Reuters) - Britain's FTSE 100 index is seen opening flat on Wednesday, according to financial bookmakers, after hitting a record high in the previous session, with futures flat ahead of the cash market open.
+Jan 12 (Reuters) - Britain’s FTSE 100 index is seen opening up 14 points on Thursday, according to financial bookmakers, with futures down 0.1 percent ahead of the cash market open.

 * For more on the factors affecting European stocks, please click on: cpurl://apps.cp./cms/?pageId=livemarkets

 > Other business headlines Multimedia versions of Reuters Top News are now available for: * 3000 Xtra : visit topnews.session.rservices.com * For Top News : topnews.reuters.com (Reporting by Rahul B in Bengaluru; Editing by Sherry Jacob-Phillips)